 After creating a Grasshopper program, users save that program as a GHX or GH file.
 These files are most commonly referred to as Grasshopper definitions.
 The only major difference between GHX and GH files is that GHX files are XML files while GHX files are binary files.
 Grasshopper can open GHX and GH files.

-How do I open a GHX file?
+How to open a GHX file

 You can open a GHX file in Grasshopper, which is included with McNeel Rhino (Windows, Mac).
 To open Grasshopper, enter grasshopper in Rhino's Command: field.
 After Grasshopper opens, select File → Open and open your GHX file.
 Then, you can edit the program your file contains and link it to the geometry in a 3DM file.